 For the best frequency response, a flat-passband output filter (second-order Butterworth) may be used.
 The output filter components consist of the series inductor and capacitor to ground at the LOUT and ROUT pins.
 There are several possible configurations, depending on the speaker impedance and whether the output configuration is single-ended (SE) or bridge-tied load (BTL).
 Table 4 lists the recommended values for the filter components.
 It is important to use a high-quality capacitor in this application.
-A rating of at least X7R is required.
+A rating of at least X7R and voltage rating of 50V is suggested.